Property Owner Information

 SMS Emergency Notification Service

-The shire uses an SMS notification system to communicate updates on emergencies, road closures, harvest and vehicle movement bans and any other advice as required.
-Please contact the Shire office on 08 9825 3555 to request addition to the free service, or email mail@shirebt.wa.gov.au providing your full name and mobile number.
+The Shire uses an SMS notification to communicate updates on emergencies, road closures, harvest and vehicle movement bans and any other advice as required.
+Please contact the Shire office on 9825 3555 to register your number with the service, email the Shire or submit an Online Customer Enquiry Form providing your full name and mobile number.

 Please be aware that it is your responsibility as a property owner to meet the requirements set out under this notice.
 If for any reason you are unable to meet these obligations, please contact the Shire.